zushenyan/eng-note/grammars/linking-words/README.md

 - I know
   - `How can I manage my time better?
 I know, just use Google todo list!`
 - So to speak
   - `That's a great idea.
-They'll ve over the moon, so to speak!`
+They'll be over the moon, so to speak!`